State police (United States): History

 The Texas Rangers are the earliest form of state law enforcement in the United States, first organized by Stephen F. Austin in 1823.
 The original ranger force consisted of ten men charged with protecting settlers from Native American attacks.
 Though the rangers of this era are today considered law enforcement officers, they rarely wore badges and were little more than volunteers; the Mexican military was officially in charge of law enforcement in the then-Mexican state of Coahuila y Tejas.
 The Rangers later served as a paramilitary force on the U.S.-Mexico border and in several armed military conflicts, including the Texas Revolution, the Mexican–American War, and the American Civil War.
 They continued to fill basic law enforcement and frontier protection roles until the close of the "wild west" era.
 In the early 1900s, they transformed into a criminal investigative agency.
 The history and legacy of the Texas Rangers has spawned numerous depictions in popular culture.
 The colloquial image of a Texas Ranger "always [getting] their man" has likewise made the Rangers a revered and highly competitive agency within law enforcement, with fewer than 1 in 100 applicants being considered for a single position.

-The Pennsylvania State Police force emerged in the aftermath of the anthracite mine strike of 1902, in Pennsylvania.
+The Pennsylvania State Police (PSP) force emerged in the aftermath of the anthracite mine strike of 1902, in Pennsylvania.
 The passage of legislation on May 2, 1905, did not provoke controversy because it was quietly rushed through the mine-owner dominated legislature, but the strike-breaking role of the new police elicited strong opposition from organized labor, who likened them to the repressive Russian cossacks under the tsar.
-President Theodore Roosevelt, himself a former President of the New York City Police Commission, noted that the Pennsylvania State Police were intended to replace the "infamous" Coal and Iron Police, the private company police used to counter union attacks on private property:
+President Theodore Roosevelt, himself a former President of the New York City Police Commission, noted that the Pennsylvania State Police were intended to replace the Coal and Iron Police, a private company police used primarily to counter union organizing: